Litoprobka/canary/README.md

 ```
 and there's no need to special case `<|` [like GHC used to have](https://gitlab.haskell.org/ghc/ghc/blob/795986aaf33e2ffc233836b86a92a77366c91db2/compiler/typecheck/TcExpr.hs#L323-L334) with `$`

-In general, wherever Haskell type checking failed with the funky message about a skolem escaping its scope, *language name* infers an existential instead.
+In general, wherever Haskell type checking failed with the funky message about a skolem escaping its scope, Canary tries to infer an existential or a bottom (`forall a. a`) depending on variance.

 Some other use cases: